Join the lab!

 There are a couple of ways to get involved in research in the lab as an undergraduate.

 Regardless of the way you get involved, keep in mind that it is difficult, especially in ecology, to complete a meaningful, stand-alone project in a single semester.
 Research in the lab works best when you commit for at least a year, ideally two or more.
-During your time in the lab, you can alternate between research for credit and funded research to find a balance that works for your situation.
+During your time in the lab, you can alternate among volunteer status, research for credit, and funded research to find a balance that works for your situation.

 For graduate students:

 Graduate (M.S.-level) students doing thesis research in the Grman Lab will work alongside other lab members to design and implement an independent project as well as contribute to lab projects.
-You will be encouraged to seek external funding to support your work, such as the EPA STAR Fellowship program.
+You will be encouraged to seek funding to support your work, such as the Biology Department awards.
 You will be expected to present your work at the EMU Graduate Research Conference and to help co-author any publications that arise from our work.